florian-beetz/bachelor-thesis/thesis.md

 loaded [@Mac2017].

-Although not exported split packages would theoretically not cause any issues in the encapsulation, as it would be clear for each module to use its own split package, also this case is not allowed [@Mac2017].
+Although not exported split packages would theoretically not cause any issues in the encapsulation, as it would be clear for each module to use its own internal package, also this case is not allowed [@Mac2017].
 The same classloader is used for loading both modules, and each classloader may only have a single definition of each package, regardless whether it is encapsulated or not.